dev-night/dev-night.github.io/public/index.md

 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)
 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

-Our /dev/night #016 will take place on the 14th of November at 19:15.
+Our /dev/night #017 will take place on the 12th of December at 19:15.

-[Martin](https://github.com/mjainta) will guide you through a training session using Test-driven development (<a href="https://en.wikipedia.org/wiki/Test-driven_development">TDD</a>) and pair-programming.

-After a short introduction in TDD and pair-programming we will work on one or two simple tasks, concentrating on "how to develop".
-After that we will discuss our outcomes of this session.

-You don´t need much experience in developing and you may choose every language you desire.
-But since we want to develop something, please bring your laptops with you :)
+Passwords are insecure and inconvenient for many users.
+Every day passwords get hacked and databases containing (hashed) passwords are leaked.
+Studies show that users loose their interest if a registration with password is mandatory.
+Which results in a lower conversion rate. <br/>
+[Jochen](https://github.com/jochenchrist) will will talk about alternatives that rely on biometrics, possession or One-Time Tokens.
+He will also highlight the advantages and disadvantages of each method.

 <!--<i>Right now we are looking for a talk.
 If you're interested please visit our [__talks submission page__](https://github.com/dev-night/talks/issues).</i>
 <a href="https://github.com/dev-night/talks"><img src="https://raw.github.com/dev-night/talks/master/assets/img/workflow.png"></a>-->